bednar/influxdb3-java-spring-retry/README.md

 curl -G --data-urlencode "q=SELECT time,location,value FROM temperature LIMIT 10" http://localhost:8080/api/query
 ```

-The response will be a JSON array where each element represents one row returned by the query.
-The ordering of columns corresponds to the query’s projection list.
+The response will be a number of rows.

 ## Stress Test Script